RainLoop webmail for DirectAdmin

 -

-Add RainLoop Alias pointing to /var/www/htmlcd /usr/local/directadmin/custombuild mkdir custom echo "rainloop=rainloop" >> custom/webapps.list ./build rewrite_confs
+/var/www/htmlcd /usr/local/directadmin/custombuild mkdir custom echo "rainloop=rainloop" >> custom/webapps.list ./build rewrite_confs

 Note